At Impeachment Trial, Chief Justice Roberts May Have More Prestige Than Power

 But that image has proved harder to maintain, as the court, with the addition of two Trump-appointed justices, has swerved to the right, with the promise of an even more dramatic conservative turn in the near future.

-Even as Roberts will be presiding over the Senate trial, he and fellow justices are hearing a series of blockbuster cases this term on issues as diverse as abortion, LGBTQ employment rights, a major immigration case involving the potential deportation of 700,000 "dreamers," and even a series of cases in which Trump is seeking to block subpoenas for his financial records.
+Even as Roberts will be presiding over the Senate trial, he and fellow justices are hearing a series of blockbuster cases this term on issues as diverse as abortion, LGBTQ employment rights, a major immigration case involving the potential deportation of 700,000 "DREAMers," and even a series of cases in which Trump is seeking to block subpoenas of his financial records.

 With that menu dominating his day job, it is unlikely that Roberts will want to insert himself as a major player in the impeachment trial.